kzar/davemail/README.md

 ## TODO

-- Avoid messages from being untagged when I happen to tag them just before the presync script runs.
 - Fix thread ordering (for webmail) when I send emails from Emacs when in a different timezone.
 - Figure out why forwarded messages sometimes get mangled.